MrTrilB/PapyrusVSCode/README.md

 ## Compile smarter

-Use **`Papyrus: Compile Current File`** to open the interactive compiler flow:
+Use **`Papyrus: Compile Current File`** for one-click compilation of the active Papyrus file:

-- Pick the game profile (Skyrim / Fallout / Starfield) and confirm PapyrusCompiler.exe.
-- Curate script include paths, working directory, and additional flags with guardrails that prevent incompatible combinations.
-- Preview the full command before it is executed in a dedicated VS Code terminal.
-- Dragged-in fragment scripts automatically receive a fragment template (Extends `Quest` with staged fragment functions), while other files default to an `ObjectReference` starter script.

-> **Tip:** Enable `papyrusTools.compile.skipPrompts` in settings for streamlined compiles that use your current configuration without prompts.
+- Choose between Release (-optimize) or Debug (-debug) build.
+- Automatically uses active project settings for compiler path, script includes, and output directory.
+- Maintains folder structure: compiled .pex files mirror the project layout in the output folder.
+- Starfield scripts automatically include -sf flag.

+Use **`Papyrus: Compile Entire Project`** to compile all .psc files in the active project namespace with the same streamlined options.

+> **Tip:** Ensure an active project is set via the Setup Wizard for automatic path configuration.

 ## Workspace automation